 The Santon comes from Marseille.
-Here, the creator of the figures gave the virgin the Arlesian working costume, Joseph got the features of a tambourine bat and the other figures belong to the traditional Marseille repertoire with XIX century costumes (with the exception of the woman with the jug, who comes from Avignon and the county of Venaissin).
+Here, the creator of the figures gave the virgin Mary the Arlesian working costume, Joseph got the features of a tambourine batter and the other figures belong to the traditional Marseille repertoire with costumes of the XIX century (with the exception of the woman with the jug, who comes from Avignon and the county of Venaissin).

 The Marseille artist Simone JOUGLAS brings the tradition of the dressed Santon to new heights in the 1950s.
-It became widespread and gradually became a decoration for the home, embellishing its interiors all year round.
+It became widespread and gradually established itself as a decoration for the home, embellishing its interiors all year round.

 Santons in painted terracotta, Jean BOUCHET, Châteaurenard (F).

 Stable in wood and background decor, Michel VINCENT, 2005.